HOME › TEACHING › BIOLOGY & AI CURE

 Cetaceans

-Khadija is investigating the paradox of chromosomal stability in whales and dolphins—most share 2n=44, yet harbor remarkable micro-scale genomic variation.
-She is exploring whether habitat fragmentation drives cryptic chromosomal restructuring in Cetaceans.
+Investigating the paradox of chromosomal stability in whales and dolphins: most share 2n=44, yet harbor remarkable micro-scale genomic variation.
+Exploring whether habitat fragmentation drives cryptic chromosomal restructuring in Cetaceans.

 🐹